ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 76 complete B-block peals

-I have found 11 different ways of rearranging the contents of a whole number of B-blocks to give an odd number of round blocks, where the peal can have 76 complete B-blocks extracted from the sixes.
+I have found [24 different ways](oddblocks/oddblocks_76.txt) of rearranging the contents of a whole number of B-blocks to give an odd number of round blocks, where the peal can have 76 complete B-blocks extracted from the sixes.

 ### 71 round blocks (a)
 #### Signature: 18:5+33